tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### Overview

 Today's class introduces students to neural networks, a new type of machine learning algorithm that can be used for classification and regression problems, but are uniquely able to learn very complex, nonlinear models.
-Neural networks are inspired by and analagous to neurons in the human brain, as they scale in similar ways to adapt to complex environments where they operate.
-While neural networks are very flexible in their applications, they are not necessarily meant to be "plug-and-play."
+Inspired by and analagous to neurons in the human brain, neural networks scale in similar ways to adapt to the complex environments in which they operate.
+While flexible in their applications, neural networks are not necessarily meant to be "plug-and-play."
 From preprocessing input data to constructing a neural network architecture, students will learn the process to build and use neural networks successfully.

 ### Class Objectives